Introduction to CoreWeave Charts

 </Warning>

-## Adding and searching the repository
+## Add and search the repository

 To add the CoreWeave Charts repository to Helm, add `https://charts.core-services.ingress.coreweave.com` with [`helm repo add`](https://helm.sh/docs/helm/helm_repo_add/):